Since his triumph in 1998 at the 11th International Tchaikovsky Competition, Denis Matsuev

 Mr. Matsuev is a frequent guest at such music festivals as the Verbier, Lucerne, and

-Montreux festivals in Switzerland; the BBC Proms and Edinburgh International festivals in
+Montreux festivals in Switzerland; BBC Proms and Edinburgh International festivals in Great

-Great Britain; Schleswig-Holstein, Rheingau, and Festspielhaus Baden-Baden in Germany; Les
+Britain; Schleswig-Holstein, Rheingau, and Baden-Baden festivals in Germany; Chorégies

-Chorégies d'Orange and Festival de la Rogue d'Anthéron in France; Ravinia and the Hollywood
+d'Orange and Festival de la Rogue d'Anthéron in France; Ravinia and the Hollywood Bowl in

-Bowl in the US; Chopin Festival in Poland; Maggio Musicale Fiorentino and Mito Festival in
+the US; Chopin Festival in Poland; Maggio Musicale Fiorentino and MITO Festival in Italy;

-Italy; Enescu Festival in Romania; Baltic Sea Festival in Sweden; and Stars of the White
+Enescu Festival in Romania; Baltic Sea Festival in Sweden; and Stars of the White Nights in

 Mr. Matsuev has led numerous musical festivals and educational projects.
 Since 2004, he